Skip to main content

 Fetching Signature by Address

-If you want to check if a wallet has completed the boost requirements, you can scan their recent transactions:
+If you want to check whether a wallet has completed the boost requirements, you can scan recent transactions:

 const params = new URLSearchParams({